krystal/code-tasks/password-generator.md

 Do make some notes about any difficulties or issues you encountered during the development of this.

-Push the library into a private repository on GitHub, and invite @adamcooke with read access.
+Push the library into a private repository on GitHub, and invite @adamcooke and @js1300 with read access.